 Let's Go Tidepooling!

-Most people enjoy exploring the many tide pools of Maine, but do you know what amazing critters actually live in between the tides?
+Most people enjoy exploring the many tide pools of Maine, but do you actually know about the amazing critters that live between the tides?
 If you are age 7 or older, Coast Encounters will take you on a true, hands-on Maine excursion where you will roll up your sleeves and romp in the tide pools.
 Tidepool excursions are run daily (weather permitting) May through October in Kennebunk, Wells, or Ogunquit.
 Other locations may be accommodated upon request.

 If sitting on a boat for hours squinting to catch a glimpse of marine life doesn’t appeal to you, you’ve come to the right place.
-This adventure is much more than throwing a few snails in a bucket.
-You’ll turn over rocks, learn how to identify over 30 intertidal plants and animals and use all five of your senses while you are with Carol.
-And you’ll learn how to explore the tides in a way that is respectful to the delicate, yet harsh environment.
+You’ll peek under rocks and seaweed, learn how to identify over 30 intertidal plants and animals, and use all five of your senses while you are with Carol.
+And you’ll learn how to explore the ecosystem in a way that is both safe and respectful to the wildlife living there.
 Plus our excursions won’t make you seasick!

 Discover Life Between the Tides:

-A typical intertidal excursion with Coast Encounters is 3 hours long.
+A typical intertidal excursion with Coast Encounters is 2.5 to 3 hours long.
 Complimentary water shoes are loaned to those without them.
-We’ll start the day by heading to the shore and looking over the lay of the land.
-We’ll talk about how critters can thrive in such a rough and ever-changing environment and what kind of survival skills they have developed in order to live in between the tides of Maine.
+We’ll start off by heading to the shore and looking over the lay of the land.
+We’ll talk about how critters can thrive in such a rough and ever-changing environment and what kind of survival skills they have developed in order to live in between the 10-foot tides of Maine.
 Though some crustaceans are a little nippy, you will find nothing poisonous or toxic in this region; in fact many plants and animals are edible!